gelebron/gelebron-messenger/README.md

 ## Project Summary

-Encrypted instant messaging & payments protocol powered by decentralized identities using XMTP and NES.TECH.
+**Encrypted instant messaging & payments protocol** powered by **decentralized identities** using [XMTP](https://xmtp.org/), [Celo](https://celo.org/), Volary Name Service (VNS) and [NES.TECH SDK](https://nes.tech/).
 Gelebron is a decentralized messaging application leveraging blockchain technology to provide secure and seamless communication between users.
-The platform integrates the Volary Naming Service (VNS) for registering unique names and resolving valid VNS addresses, making it easy for users to identify and connect with each other.
+The platform integrates the Volary Name Service (VNS) for registering unique names and resolving valid VNS addresses, making it easy for users to identify and connect with each other.

 ### XMTP